Mercy Relief: 2010 Pakistan flood

 The 2010 Pakistan floods happened in late July due to heavy monsoon rains that affected the Indus River basin.
 As a result of the flood, about 20% of Pakistan's total land area was submerged.
 The floods killed close to 2000 people, and directly affected approximately 20 million people were affected.

 In response to the flood, Mercy Relief sent disaster relief teams and has helped raise $509,000 to provide relief aid and supplies to the flood victims.
 It also distributed ultra-filtration systems, food and tents for residents.
 Realising a shortage of medical services, Mercy Relief partnered with SingHealth and South City Hospital in Pakistan, where a medical mission team was sent to aid residents living in that region.

 2008 Sichuan earthquake

 The 2008 Sichuan earthquake was an 8.0 magnitude earthquake, which happened on 12 May 2008.
 It killed 69,197 people and left 18,222 people missing.

 Mercy Relief responded to the 2008 Sichuan earthquake, which killed almost 90,000 people and affected a population of 11 million.
 It was the first foreign group to deliver essentials such as toothpaste and milk powder amounting to $50,000 to Lushan, the southwestern part of Sichuan.
 Apart from helping the Lushan community, Mercy Relief also helped individuals in Baoxing, where they supported in the provision of relief supplies, worth $250,000.

 Back home in Singapore, Mercy Relief have raised over $1.1 million.
-More than half of the amount were used for the reconstruction of 2 rural schools.
+More than half of the amount was used for the reconstruction of two rural schools.